 Worms in cats

-- Intestinal worms are a common problem in cats and kittens, without regular treatment most will catch them at some point in their life.
+- Worms are a common problem for cats and, without regular treatment, most catch them at some point throughout their life.

 Treating and preventing worms